zopefoundation/ZODB/misc/tour/script.rst

 non-persistent objects in memory.

-The web framework has been configured to begin a transaction at the start of a request, abort the transaction if an exception is raised and commit if there isn't an error.
+The web framework has been configured to begin a transaction at the start of a request, abort the transaction if an exception is raised, and commit if there isn't an error.

 So far, we haven't seen obvious database queries.
 We've simply